daniel-dsouza/psychic-octo-giggle/Home.md

 > (Oct 14, 2022) Penguins on rolling release distributions (ie. Arch, Manjaro) are reporting sound issues in-game.
 The solution is to set `Prefer System Libraries` in Lutris to `ON`.

-> (Jun 11, 2022) **Note to Nvidia users:** NVIDIA users Should use [gnusenpai DXVK v1.10.1 or later](https://github.com/gnusenpai/dxvk/releases) to fix the `corrupted size vs. prev_size` error.
+> (Jun 11, 2022) **Note to Nvidia users:** NVIDIA users with RTX cards should use [gnusenpai DXVK v1.10.1 or later](https://github.com/gnusenpai/dxvk/releases) to fix the `corrupted size vs. prev_size` error.
 Can be installed manually or from the LUG helper.

 > (March 6, 2022) **Note to Nvidia users:** Driver v495 causes issues for most people.
 If you have unresolvable performance issues with 510, try 470.